 Fabric stiffener is a special product that adds stiffness to fabric.
 It helps the fabric hold its shape and stay firm.
 You can find many types of fabric stiffeners in stores, like Mod Podge Stiffy or Aleene's Fabric Stiffener.

-But it's also fun to make your own DIY fabric stiffener at home with simple things like cornstarch or PVA glue.
-The homemade versions work well for lots of projects and can save you money.
+But it's also fun to make a DIY fabric stiffener at home with simple ingredients like cornstarch or PVA glue.
+Homemade versions work well for many projects and can save you money.

 For example, collars and cuffs on shirts look better when they're crisp and hold their shape.
-Also, if someone is making things like fabric baskets or certain types of costumes, those items need to be sturdy enough to stand up on their own.
+Stiffness can give fabric a high-quality, durable feel that will make a dress (like this lovely babydoll dress, for example) feel more luxurious.
+Also, if someone is making things like fabric baskets or certain types of costumes, those items need to be sturdy enough to stand up independently.

 Adding stiffness to fabric also makes it easier to work with.
 Cutting and sewing become simpler because the material doesn't slip around as much.
 When artists create with fabrics, such as in quilts or wall hangings, they often want parts of their design to pop out more.